ylv2/CIS312/README.md

 # CIS312
-This reposatory was created for use with CIS312
+This repository was created for use with CIS312